 This point returns us to where we began.
 The tale our two fish have helped us tell has been wide ranging.
 It has spanned the northern and southern hemispheres.
 It has revealed connections between the histories of the arts and sciences.
 It has emphasized how these connections were informed by the colonial and imperial contexts of the Hanoverian era.
 Our purpose in all this has been to enlarge the geographical and historical scope of this special issue.
 In keeping with principles introduced in previous studies of coastal history, we have sought to move the consideration of Scotland’s coastal Romanticisms beyond the space of Scotland’s national territory.
 In doing so, we have stressed the need to acknowledge the links between Scottish responses to coastal environments and the histories of exploration and empire, which framed and shaped the culture of the Romantic era.
 The tale we have told has been essayistic, both in its structure and style.
-Like any essay, it has been an attempt to trace a few patterns within a much wider constellation of relationship.
+Like any essay, it has been an attempt to trace a few patterns within a much wider constellation of relationships.
 There are other (stuffed) fish, including many that Richardson catalogued, whose stories remained to be explored.
 Their as-yet-untold tales are ones to which future studies might turn.
 Poems and paintings remain evergreen sources for such explorations, of course.
-But dead fish, as we have endeavored to show, can be well worth thinking with too.
+But dead fish, as we have endeavoured to show, can be well worth thinking with too.

-Acknowledgement of support
+Acknowledgement of Support

 We would like to thank The Ruskin – Museum and Research Centre and the Natural History Museum, London, for permission to reproduce images of items from their collections.
-We would, moreover, like to extend special thanks to Naomi Boneham, at the Scott Polar Research Institute (SPRI), for her assistance with providing access to materials and assisting us with securing permission to reproduce transcriptions of Richardson’s letters.
+We would, moreover, like to extend special thanks to Naomi Boneham, at the Scott Polar Research Institute, for her assistance with providing access to materials and assisting us with securing permission to reproduce transcriptions of Richardson’s letters.
 We are grateful to the owner of Richardson’s letters for granting this permission.
-Finally, we would like to thank the editors of this special issue and the participants in the “Scotland’s Coastal Romanticisms” workshop at the University of Edinburgh for feedback on earlier versions of this essay.
+Finally, we would like to thank the editors of this special issue and the participants in the Scotland’s Coastal Romanticisms workshop at the University of Edinburgh for feedback on earlier versions of this essay.

 Works Cited

 Albritton Jonsson, Fredrik.
 “Natural History.”
-Old Ways New Roads – Travels in Scotland 1720–1832, edited by John Bonehill, Anne Dulau Beveridge, and Nigel Leask.
-Birlinn, 2021. pp. 72–90.
+Old Ways New Roads – Travels in Scotland 1720–1832, edited by John Bonehill, Anne Dulau Beveridge, and Nigel Leask, Birlinn, 2021, pp. 72–90.

-Allen, Nicholas, Nick Groom, and Jos Smith, editors.
+Allen, Nicholas, et al., editors.
 Coastal Works: Cultures of the Atlantic Edge.
 Oxford UP, 2017.

 Anderson, Benedict.
-Imagined Communities: Reflections on the Origin and Spread of Nationalism, revised edition.
-Verso, 2006.
+Imagined Communities: Reflections on the Origin and Spread of Nationalism.
+Rev. ed., Verso, 2006.

 Baker, Samuel.
 Written on the Water: British Romanticism and the Maritime Empire of Culture.
 U of Virginia P, 2010.

 Bewell, Alan.
 “Cartography and Natural History in Late-Eighteenth-Century Canada.”
-Romantic Cartographies: Mapping, Literature, Culture, 1789–1832, edited by Sally Bushell, Julia C. Carlson, and Damian Walford Davies.
-Cambridge UP, 2020, pp. 27–49.
+Romantic Cartographies: Mapping, Literature, Culture, 1789–1832, edited by Sally Bushell et al., Cambridge UP, 2020, pp. 27–49.

 ———.
 Natures in Translation: Romanticism and Colonial Natural History.
 Johns Hopkins UP, 2017.